PROGRAM OVERVIEW

 OBSERVATIONS

-The main takeaway is the sustainability of the platform, content creators, business users, and program providers can create, edit, rearrange content on the platform without the need of a development team.
+The key takeaway is the platform’s sustainability: content creators, business users, and program providers can create, edit, and rearrange content independently—without relying on the development team.

 RESULTS